 The internet is not your ATM.
 And even if it was — you have to put money in the bank before you can take it out of the ATM.

-There is no great spirit of abundance that wants to make you rich.
+There is no great spirit of abundance that wants to make you rich from your online business ideas.
 There is only your effort, your strategy, and your willingness to serve your audience.

-If you have a solid business model, an engaged audience, a product or service that they’re willing to pay for, and good marketing skills — and if you stick with it long enough — you will probably have a healthy business.
+If you have a solid business model, an engaged audience, a product or service that they’re willing to pay for, and good marketing skills — and if you stick with business blogging long enough — you’ll be well-positioned to make a healthy income.

 Trying to figure out a workaround to doing the work is harder than just doing the damned work.

-The “gurus” who try to sell you oversimplified tricks and gimmicks are negging you.
+The “gurus” who try to sell you oversimplified tricks and gimmicks about making a living online are negging you.